girlscript-blr/BuildWithGSBlr-Raahat/README.md

 Since you are here, you should most definitely consider joining us on this ride.
 If you still have any doubts, listen to Richard Stallman's perspective on [Free software, free society](https://www.tedxgeneva.net/talks/richard-stallman-free-software-free-society/)

-Don’t forget to fill the [participation form](https://tinyurl.com/codewithgsblr) 📃 to take part in the program, if not already done.
+Don’t forget to fill the [participation form](https://tinyurl.com/buildwithgsblr) 📃 to take part in the program, if not already done.

+[RSVP here](https://tinyurl.com/gsblr-hacktoberfest2020) to win\* a limited edition Hacktoberfest 👕Tee-shirt or a 🎍plant.
+> \*You must make four valid Pull Requests between October 1-31 to any public repo on Github

 Start contributing!😊

 ## Resources